Annual Update

 That is why low-cost, tax-efficient index funds are the best foundation for a long-term investment program.

-I’m often asked why commodities aren’t part of the portfolio.
+I’m often asked why commodities aren’t part of this portfolio.

 They are - indirectly - as our equity funds hold all the world’s leading natural resource companies.

-Gold and precious metals is the only commodity sector that had a positive return in 2023.
-The Gold Miners ETF finished the year up 10.5%.
+Precious metals were one of the few commodity sectors that had a positive return in 2024.
+The Gold Miners ETF finished the year up 11%.

 Let’s look at the performance of this strategy since inception...